A Guide to a Traditional Christmas Dinner in France, a Sumptuous Feast of Several Courses

 It all kicks off with apéritifs served when the first guest arrives.
 Choose your tipple of choice from options such as Pastis, Pineau, Kir Royale, Dubbonet, or whatever is popular in the region you’re in.

-Now, be careful during this part of the evening as it’s very tempting to fill up on all the gorgeous snacks and nibbles.
+Now, be careful during this part of the evening, as it’s very tempting to fill up on all the gorgeous snacks and nibbles.

 But remember this is just the apéros, which are supposed to just whet the appetite and not fill you up.

-Now if cooking isn’t your thing, there is a wonderful frozen food chain called Picard.
+Now, if cooking isn’t your thing, there is a wonderful frozen food chain called Picard.
 A bit like an upmarket Iceland, which my French friend Anne introduced me to.

-They are a Godsend for things like this, and their food is great!
+It’s a Godsend for things like this, and their food is great!

 Second Course – The Entrée

-Once all the guests have arrived you’ll be invited to sit down at the table, and entrées (starters) are served.
+Once all the guests have arrived, you’ll be invited to sit down at the table, and entrées (starters) are served.

-Often, there’ll be more than one entrée, and this is usually where escargot, foie gras, caviar, salmon and oysters make an appearance.
+Often, there’ll be more than one entrée, and this is usually where escargot, foie gras, caviar, salmon, and oysters make an appearance.

-You’ll notice, that no expense is spared here, but remember, in France, Christmas is all about the food.
+You’ll notice that no expense is spared here, but remember, in France, Christmas is all about the food.

 Third Course – Le Plat Principal